makskliczkowski/general_python/algebra/eigen/IMPLEMENTATION_SUMMARY.md

 result = solver.solve(matvec=my_matvec, n=dimension)
 ```

-✅ For very large systems where A cannot fit in memory
+(ok) For very large systems where A cannot fit in memory

 ---